KodeMunkie/imagetozxspec/doc/readme.md

 #### Video Import Engine
 By default Image to ZX Spec's uses HumbleVideo which is fast platform native video decoder.
-However, in case your video format is not supported you can use VLCJ which uses the VLC application instead.
+However, in case your video format is not supported you can use VLCJ that uses the VLC application instead.
 Selecting this option will prompt you to locate the VLC folder on your computer.
 Note that if you are using 64 bit Java you need to use the 64 bit version